 Collect a range of data from patients, blood and other biomarker tests, endoscopy, histology, radiology reports, treatment details, quality of life questionnaires like HNAs, (perhaps using beetroot@).
 Set up patient-specific monitoring pathways that enable automatic identification of patients of concern.
-Surveillance templates are similar to the monitoring profiles used in beetrootDMARD, the monitoring rules for which which are based on diagnosis and medication.
-In beetrootCANCER the templates’ rules are based more on tumour site and treatment regime, for example urology and prostate cancer.
+Monitoring pathways are similar to the monitoring profiles used in beetrootDMARD, the monitoring rules for which which are based on diagnosis and medication.
+In beetrootCANCER the templates’ rules are based on tumour site and treatment regime, for example urology and prostate cancer.

 - collect remote data from patients such as quality of life questionnaires and some vital signs and use those data to identify early onset of problems

 - enable two-way communication between patients and their clinicians.

 from RDC through PSFU & RMS – a complete clinical record

 A cancer patient’s experience goes through stages.
 From diagnosis, through treatment, to follow-up, and then, if necessary through recall to further treatment.
 PSFU and RMS only applies post-treatment, at discharge to follow-up.